rsispal/react-json-schema-form-poc/src/components/QuestionForm/formik-v2/Notes.md

 REFINEMENTS

 - Remove independent property from schema
+- Remove exclude property from schema
+- Refactor schemaversion schema properties into an enclosing version object.
+Also add revisionDate and revisionNotes
 - Question warnings: Change the `question` property in the warning transition to `warningQuestionId`
 - Ensure all question logic runs from `id` and not `name`.
 Phase out `name` with `description`